argosatcore/Deb_Dots/README.md

 ## Miscellaneous

 ### Custom terminal palette: Linoleum
 Since none of the existing colour palettes matched my sensibilities, I set out to create the ultimate palette that would combine both a beautiful arrangement of colours and a pragmatic approach to legibility.
 The result of this is _Linoleum_.
-Its name comes from the contraction of **Lin**- as in Linux and -**oleum**, from the latin olĕum, as in oil painting, a key technology that played a key role in the artistic vision deployed by artists since the Renaissance.
+Its name comes from the contraction of **Lin**- as in Linux and -**oleum**, from the latin olĕum, as in oil painting, a technology that played a key role in the artistic vision deployed by artists since the Renaissance.
 It is also the name of the material used to make floor coverings.

 <img src="https://user-images.githubusercontent.com/64110504/133869339-90cde755-eb30-4a55-9918-e27b2127cd64.png" height="400px" />